azraocguder/azraocguder/README.md

 - 🌱 I’m currently learning everthing
 - 👯 I’m looking to collaborate on code
 - 🤔 I’m looking for help with code
-- 💬 Ask me about CODE
+- 💬 Ask me about code
 - 📫 How to reach me email
 - 😄 Pronouns: happy